chao-peng/academic-kickstart/content/_index.md

     content:
       title: News
       text: |-
+        - **12 Nov 2025** I am invited to serve as the program co-chair for AIware.
+Please consider submit to us.
+The CFP is on the way.
         - **16 Oct 2025** Three papers are accepted by ICSE 2026: *[More with Less: An Empirical Study of Turn-Control Strategies for Efficient Coding Agents](https://arxiv.org/abs/2510.16786)*, *[Enhancing Issue Localization Agent with Tool-Interactive Training](https://arxiv.org/abs/2508.03012)*, and *[LLM-based Agents for Automated Bug Fixing: How Far Are We?](https://arxiv.org/abs/2411.10213)*
         - **25 Sep 2025** Our paper *Repo2Run: Automated Building Executable Environment for Code Repository at Scale* is accepted by NeurIPS 2025 as a Spotlight Paper [[pdf]](https://arxiv.org/pdf/2502.13681).
 Congratulations to Ruida!
 The framework is available at [GitHub](https://github.com/bytedance/repo2run).
         - **12 Sep 2025** Our paper *[RepoMasterEval: Evaluating Code Completion via Real-World Repositories](publication/ase25industry/)* is accepted by the Industry Track of ASE 2025.